Cost of living

 Brussels (Photo: Grace Kang/Unsplash)

-Rent and property prices
+Rent and property prices in Belgium

 Property prices differ significantly throughout Belgium.
-For example, houses in Antwerp (Dutch: Antwerpen, French: Anvers), Bruges (Dutch: Brugge, French: Bruges), and Brussels are comparatively more expensive than rural areas and less popular cities.
+For example, houses in Antwerp (Dutch: Antwerpen, French: Anvers), Bruges (Dutch: Brugge, French: Bruges), and Brussels are comparatively more expensive than in rural areas and less popular cities.

-In 2023, the average monthly rent for a home in Belgium was €949 (Flanders: €853, Wallonia: €779, Brussels: €1,188).
-The average real estate price for an attached or semi-detached house amounted to €259,500, and €372,000 for a detached house.
-As of August 2024, potential homeowners will pay an average of €3,041 per square meter for apartments and €2,032 per square meter for houses.
+Meanwhile, the average real estate price for an attached or semi-detached house amounted to €259,500, and €372,000 for a detached house.
+As of January 2025, potential Belgian homeowners will pay an average of €3,050 per square meter for apartments and €2,037 per square meter for houses.

-Depending on the location, you’ll pay the following average housing prices (as of August 2024):
+Depending on the location, you’ll pay the following average housing prices (as of January 2025):

 Average monthly rentAverage property price per square meter (apartment)Average property price per square meter (house)

 The most expensive places are Brussels, Knokke-Heist, Kraainem, and Sint-Martens-Latem.
-However, if you’re looking to live in Belgium on a budget, the cheapest cities to move to are (as of August 2024):
+However, if you’re looking to live in Belgium on a budget, the cheapest cities to move to are (as of January 2025):

 Average monthly rentAverage property price per square meter (apartment)Average property price per square meter (house)

-Find out more about the real estate market and property prices by visiting our articles on buying property and renting in Belgium.
+Learn more about the real estate market and property prices by visiting our articles on buying property and renting in Belgium.
 Our country article on where to live highlights popular residential areas for expats.
 You can also check out available serviced apartments at BBF.

 Utility bills: water, gas, electricity

 Belgium has one of the highest utility costs in the EU.
-Depending on your use and property price, you can expect to pay around €120–200 per month on utilities in 2024.
+Depending on your use and property price, you can expect to pay around €120–200 per month on utilities in 2025.
 This is a large difference from 2022, when people spent an average of €76 per month on water, gas, and electricity.

 Happy couple cooking in the kitchen.
 The woman holds a spoon out for the man to taste, who is cutting tomatoes.